YoonhaCha/yoonhacha.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in the department of Informatics at University of California, Irvine.
 I am advised by [Dr. Stacy M. Branham](https://www.stacybranham.com) and work closesly with [Dr. André van der Hoek](https://ics.uci.edu/~andre/index.html).
-My research focuses on accessible software engineering, aiming to raise awareness about professionals with disabilities in the field and to design and build interventions to support an accessible workplace.
+My research focuses on accessible software engineering, sitting at the intersection of HCI and accessibility, along with software engineering.
+I aim to raise awareness about professionals with disabilities in the field, and to design and build interventions to support an accessible workplace.

-A data-driven personal website
+Prior to starting a PhD in Informatics, I earned a M.S.
+Degree in Computer Science at University of California, Irvine.
+I received my Bachelor's degree in Computer Science and Engineering from Korea University.
+You can find out more about me through my CV.

+Current Projects
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.